Zoommod/book-flow/README.md

-# 📚 Sistema de Empréstimo de Livros
+# 📚 Book Loan System

-Projeto de **CRUD básico** desenvolvido com **ASP.NET Core MVC** e **.NET 6**, que simula um sistema de empréstimo de livros.
+A basic **CRUD** project built with **ASP.NET Core MVC** and **.NET 6**, simulating a simple book loan management system.

-## 🔧 Tecnologias Utilizadas
+## 🔧 Technologies Used

 - ASP.NET Core MVC
 - .NET 6
 - Entity Framework Core
 - Razor Views

-## 🧩 Funcionalidades
+## 🧩 Features

-- 📖 Cadastrar novo empréstimo de livro
+- 📖 Register a new book loan
-- ✏️ Editar empréstimo existente
+- ✏️ Edit an existing loan
-- ❌ Excluir empréstimo
+- ❌ Delete a loan
-- 🔍 Buscar empréstimos por nome do livro ou outras informações
+- 🔍 Search for loans by book name or other information

-## 📌 Observações
+## 📌 Notes

-- Este projeto é voltado para fins de aprendizado com ASP.NET Core MVC.
+- This project was created for learning purposes using ASP.NET Core MVC.
-- Futuras melhorias podem incluir autenticação, histórico de empréstimos, entre outras.
+- Future improvements may include authentication, loan history, and more.